 Eggshell, satinwood and gloss are generally used on woodwork.
 This also depends on what finish you want in your home.
 If you want a super shine on your woodwork then use gloss paints.
 If you want slightly less shine then use satinwood paints.
 If you want a near flat finish, then use eggshell paint.
 All of these are hard-wearing and “wipeable” paints.

 Gloss paints would be the tougher finish for areas with a lot of wear and tear.
-If you have a hand-finished kitchen we generally use eggshell paint as it suits cabinetry better than a higher sheen.
+If you have a hand-finished kitchen we generally use eggshell paint as it suits bespoke kitchen cabinets better than a higher sheen.
 But this is subjective and is entirely up to the person who is living in the space which is being painted to determine what they like.

 Lastly, undercoats and primers are used for the preparation of wood before painting.
 You can read more on our blog.